-HSH, incorporating community and partner input, proposes to close the approximately \$303,000,000 deficit through a \$92,000,000 reduction in new funding for Pathway Home and an additional \$127,000,000 in programmatic cuts across the system - most notably to street outreach and engagement, regional coordination, prevention, non-housing related supportive services, housing navigation and unit acquisition and leveraging about \$39,000,000 of additional one-time funding sources.
+HSH, incorporating community and partner input, proposes to close the approximately \$303,000,000 deficit through a \$92,000,000 reduction in new funding for Pathway Home and an additional \$105,000,000 in reductions and curtailments across the system - most notably to Multi-Disciplinary Teams, regional coordination, prevention, non-housing related supportive services, housing navigation and unit acquisition, and by leveraging approximately \$65,000,000 of additional Measure A revenue based on updated projections and other one-time funding sources.
+While the increase in projected Measure A revenue does not materially alter the structural deficit HSH faces for FY 2026-27, it does allow HSH to restore funding for some programs and services initially recommended for reduction and curtailment.
 HSH closed the balance of the deficit with programmatic efficiencies.